srjaykikani/payload-plugins/pages/README.md

 ### Parent Deletion Prevention

 The plugin automatically prevents the deletion of parent documents that are referenced by child documents, protecting your data integrity and preventing orphaned references.
+This feature is enabled by default but can be disabled if needed.

 #### Automatic Protection for MongoDB, SQLite, and PostgreSQL